4GeeksAcademy/react-tutorial-exercises/exercises/01.1-hello-world/README.md

 # `01.1` Hello World

-Today's biggest pain for front-end developers is **working with the DOM** for create dynamic HTML, something that React.js does best.
+Today's biggest pain for front-end developers is **working with the DOM** to create dynamic HTML, something that React.js does best.

 React.js is a rendering library made to optimize the DOM: Developers save time and the browser is faster.